Co-Intelligence and the Human Loop Bargain

 Governance and Safety

-NIST's AI Risk Management Framework and Generative AI Profile put the same issue into lifecycle language: govern, map, measure, and manage risks across design, development, deployment, use, and evaluation, including generative-AI risks that involve human-AI configuration, provenance, pre-deployment testing, and incident disclosure.
+NIST's AI Risk Management Framework and Generative AI Profile put that issue into lifecycle language: govern, map, measure, and manage risks across design, development, deployment, use, and evaluation, including generative-AI risks that involve human-AI configuration, provenance, pre-deployment testing, and incident disclosure.
 ISO/IEC 42001 turns AI into a management-system problem: policies, objectives, processes, risk treatment, monitoring, and continual improvement.
 In that context, co-intelligence is not a private style of clever use.
 It is an organizational control surface.

 A serious co-intelligence program should keep an assisted-work register: use case, model or product, data categories, task boundary, affected people, output destination, verification rule, human owner, logging rule, permission class, appeal or correction route, incident trigger, and retirement condition.
 That register is what prevents "we use AI as a collaborator" from becoming an unreviewable excuse for hidden automation.